Understand The Basics Of Tokenization

 - Solves the problem of non-liquid assets.
 As fractional ownership becomes more common, traditionally non-liquid assets will become available on secondary markets as liquid ones, so more investors will be interested and able to participate.

-- No geographic restrictions are applicable on trade.
+- No geographic restrictions are applicable to trade.

-- It offers more possibilities than traditional solutions, including checking for change in ownership based on monetary value of a cryptocurrency.
+- It offers more possibilities than traditional solutions, including checking for a change in ownership based on the monetary value of a cryptocurrency.